 Whichever place you reside in, you need to take the real estate pre-licensing course so that you can take the real estate exam of your state and obtain your real estate license.
 However, licensed attorneys who have passed their bar exam can skip right to the real estate licensing exam; no real estate course is required of them.

 The course content will depend on the state you live.
 But most states need about 60 to 90 hours of education that is college-level concerning the real estate basics.
-For instance, if you are wondering how to get a real estate license in Washington or any other place in US, you need first to have 90-course hours.
+For instance, if you are wondering how to get a real estate license, you need first to have 90-course hours.
 Topics taught include contracts, titles, property ownership types, deeds, fiduciary responsibilities, fair housing laws, and more.
 These courses typically cover real estate laws that are specific to both the state and the federal government.

 Real Estate Licensing Exam